 - Use the computer as a vehicle for composing a soundtrack to a piece of video.
 This is something that has opened up possibilities that a few years ago were only possible in the most advanced recording studios.

 - Store a large variety of music for listening.

-- Keep CD quality recordings of pupils’ work – and give pupils copies of their own music on CD or memory stick.
+- Keep good quality recordings of pupils’ work – and give pupils copies of their own music on memory stick.